IF YOU’RE A PARENT AND/OR GUARDIAN OF A CHILD PERFORMER IN CANADA, HERE’S SOME INFORMATION YOU NEED TO KNOW.

 Questions?

-If you have any questions about the Minors’ Trust, please contact our Administrator Patricia Lanca or 416 489 1311 ext.
+If you have any questions about the Minors’ Trust, please refer to our Q&A or contact our Administrator Patricia Lanca or 416 489 1311 ext.
 5022.